elsartz/ecommerce-back-end/README.md

   - [Questions](#questions)

   # Installation
-    To run this application you going to need Node.js and to test it Insomnia.
+    It is a command-line application that's why we are going to need:
+   - Node.js to run the application and some modules from the npm library,
+     - Express.js to build the server,
+     - MySQL2 module to handle the database queries,
+     - Sequelize to interact with a MySQL database.

   # Usage
-    Build the back end for an e-commerce site.
+    To build the back end for an e-commerce site.
+   ➡️ Here is a demo you can watch on [youtube](https://youtu.be/KYfFfXbpu_4)

   # Contributing
     Vardis Sartzetakis